 There are several things that could potentially interrupt your business and bring it to a standstill, for instance:

-For any unforeseen circumstances like the ones above, you can get specific cover that will pay you for any loss of income during this period.
-If your clients are also affected because your business interruption and they pursue legal action, any legal fees and compensation can also be covered through your insurance.
+For any unforeseen circumstances like the ones above, you can get a specific cover that will pay you for any loss of income during this period.
+If your clients are also affected because your business interruption and they pursue legal action, any legal fees and compensation can also be covered by your insurance.

 When carrying out your business activity, you always run the risk of being responsible for other damages, accidents and injuries and this is what liability insurance can help you with.
 Public liability insurance is specifically to cover any members of the public that you come into contact with.
-For instance, if one of your deliveries falls out of your van whilst in transit and damages another vehicle or injuries a pedestrian, any legal, medical fees and compensation claims can be covered by your insurance.
+For instance, if one of your deliveries falls out of your van whilst in transit and damages another vehicle or injures a pedestrian, any legal, medical fees and compensation claims can be covered by your insurance.

 Employers liability is a legal requirement if you hire staff that are not direct family members.
 This insurance will cover any injuries sustained by working as a courier for your business, including the effects of long-haul driving, back injuries and damage due to heavy lifting.
 This cover can contribute towards sick days, medical bills and loss of income.

 If you are couriering goods across Europe, you will need specific cover for this.
 If your vehicle breaks down in Spain or your goods are stolen in France, you need to have the appropriate cover so that you can get reimbursed and not be financially worse off.